Bill Lubenow

-William Cornelius Lubenow FRHistS (born in Chicago, Illinois in 1939) holds the chair of History at Stockton University.
+William Cornelius Lubenow FRHistS (born in Chicago, Illinois in 1939) holds the chair of History at Stockton University, New Jersey.
 He serves as President of the North American Conference on British Studies, and Chairman of the American Associates Committee of Parliament History.
 Lubenow is also a member of the Reform Club.
 His many academic distinctions include: Visiting Fellow of Wolfson College, Cambridge and Fellow of the Royal Historical Society.